-Vitamin B-12 foods play an important role in a person’s health.
-A lack or deficiency of vitamin B-12 in a person’s diet can adversely affect their physical and mental health.
-Vegetarians and vegans must take care to consume recommended vitamin B-12 foods, as it is mainly found in non-vegetarian sources like meat, eggs, and dairy products.
-Ensure to include enough vitamin B-12 in the diet which is essential for optimum health.
+Vitamin B12 foods play an important role in a person’s health.
+A lack or deficiency of vitamin B12 in a person’s diet can adversely affect their physical and mental health.
+Vegetarians and vegans must take care to consume vitamin B12 foods, as it is mainly present in non-vegetarian sources like meat, eggs, and dairy products.
+Ensure to include enough vitamin B12 in the diet which is essential for optimum health.

 You need vitamin B12 for the formation of DNA, make healthy red blood cells and keep nerves working properly.

-Vitamin B12 foods sources are available only in animal foods and fortified foods.
-Vegetarians, vegans, and People who avoid all animal products should particularly make sure to consume for some meat alternatives, such as soy products fortified with vitamin B12.
+Vitamin B12 food sources are available only in animal foods and fortified foods.
+Vegetarians, vegans, and people who avoid all animal products should particularly make sure to consume some meat alternatives, such as soy products fortified with vitamin B12.

 a.
 Adults and teenagers: 2.4mcg per day.